Home BlogDitch Food Rules The Truth About Superfoods: Everyday Heroes on Your Plate

 In nutritional science, the closest we come to a superfood is functional foods, which are foods that have health benefits beyond the nutrient value of that food.
 So, that means foods that offer something other than our vitamin and mineral requirements.

-Functional foods are not berries that contain off the chart Vitamin C content that your body will eliminate.
+Functional foods are not berries that contain off-the-chart Vitamin C content that your body will eliminate.
 No, functional foods are foods such as oats that contain LDL(bad cholesterol)-reducing β-Glucan, isoflavone hormone-balancing soybeans, gut health-promoting probiotics in yogurt, and resistant starches in green banana, cold rice and cold potato (see, potatoes are a ‘super’ food!).

 Eating a ‘super’ diet